PedroRocha9/CM/Project/Preliminar-Demo.md

     - To be tested:
         - ACL for blocking IPs (malicious IPs)
         - ACL for QoS (prioritize IP, specific VLANs, types of packets (p. ex., VoIP vs. ICMP), ...)
-        - ACL for blocking P2P (for example)
+        - ACL for blocking P2P File Sharing (for example)

 ### Learned